golfsong707/Capstone-Project_Task1_Analyzing-COVID-19-Data/README.md

 - PostgreSQL

 ## SQL Queries Result Explanation
-_TODO: Provide explanations for the results of SQL queries used in the project._

 ## Conclusion
 In conclusion, the COVID-19 dataset was provided, extracted using the Pandas library, and stored in a DataFrame.
 A PostgreSQL database was created to serve as a centralized repository for easy access and analysis.